 Remember that this type of policy can act as another layer of protection from those who may not have cheap full coverage insurance for their vehicle.

-Cost of Property Damage Liability Insurance
+Cost of Property Damage Liability Insurance in 2023

 How much you pay for property damage liability coverage depends on several factors, including where you live and the value of your vehicle.
 So, if you have an expensive car, the cost of your liability insurance will be similar to the cost of collision coverage.